hifiberry/hifiberry-os/doc/setupdev.md

 ./compile 3
 ```

 This will take some time.
-Depending on your hardware and network connectivity, expect at leats one hour, but it can be also much longer.
+Depending on your hardware and network connectivity, expect at least one hour, but it can be also much longer.